Amous10/Clickety-click-game/README.md

-# Presidential Click Game
+# Scenery Click Game

-#### Test your memory with some our most memorable U.S. Presidents.
+#### Test your memory with some beautiful scenes.

-#### Click on each character once to win the game.
-But don't click on a character twice, or it's game over for you!
+#### Click on a scene to earn a point.
+Click on all scenes to win the game.
+But don't click on the same scene twice, or it's back to zero!

 #### Built with React.
-Check it out [here](https://wllm-chndlr.github.io/clicky-game/).
+Check it out [here](https://warm-atoll-46914.herokuapp.com/).

 ![screenshot](public/screenshot.png)